 - Israeli olive oil – Israel and most of the Mediterranean countries have amazing olive oil.
 They use it on everything, and after trying it, you’ll also want to…

 - Dead Sea products – the dead sea offers some unique products that are both high quality and a souvenir from an Israel travel.
-There’s cooking salt, dead sea mud, bath salts, and a whole lot of different creams.
+There’s cooking salt, dead sea mud, bath salts, and many different creams.

-- Judaica and Jewish-themed Products – From candlesticks, menorahs and seder plates to decorative hamsas and mezuzahs there’s a lot of things to choose from…
+- Judaica and Jewish-themed Products – From candlesticks, menorahs, and seder plates to decorative hamsas and mezuzahs, there are many things to choose from…

-- And then there’s also the Christian souvenirs from the Holy Land sold near the biggest Christian pilgrimage sites.
+- And then there are also the Christian souvenirs from the Holy Land sold near the biggest Christian pilgrimage sites.

 What to pack on a trip to Israel?

 - Casual and comfortable clothes.
-Even if it’s summer bring some long pants, and wear them when visiting some of the most religious destinations.
-Remember that some of them have strict rules and only allow you to enter with shoulders and knees covered.
+Even if it’s summer, bring some long pants, and wear them when visiting some of the most religious destinations.
+Remember that some of them have strict rules and only allow you to enter with your shoulders and knees covered.

-- Sunglasses – In case you haven’t figured it out yet, Israel is really hot and sunny.
+- Sunglasses – In case you haven’t figured it out, Israel is hot and sunny.

-- Sunscreen – In summer it’s absolutely mandatory, but I suggest you take it whenever you are planning to go.
+- Sunscreen – In summer, it’s absolutely mandatory, but I suggest you take it whenever you plan to go.

-- Flip flops or sandals – These will be useful almost every day, whether it’s for sightseeing, showering in the hostel, going to the beach, walking on the burning hot sand, or even entering the dead sea.
+- Flip flops or sandals – These will be useful almost daily, whether for sightseeing, showering in the hostel, going to the beach, walking on the burning hot sand, or even entering the dead sea.

 - Hat – For the exact same reason as the sunglasses…

-- Good Power bank – While traveling you may end up without access to electricity for long periods of time, so a power bank will help you make sure you always have your phone and camera working.
+- Good Power bank – While traveling, you may end up without access to electricity for long periods, so a power bank will help you ensure you always have your phone and camera working.

-- Neck pillow – This will be essentially useful during the flight, as it can be quite long and during the night.
+- Neck pillow – This will be useful during the flight, as it can be long and at night.
 Check here our full neck pillows buying guides.

-- Snorkeling gear – Eilat has some serious snorkeling spots and they are just off the beach.
-If you take your gear you won’t need to rent every time you want to snorkel.
+- Snorkeling gear – Eilat has some serious snorkeling spots, and they are just off the beach.
+If you take your gear, you won’t need to rent whenever you want to snorkel.

-- Light day pack – Israel is made for day trips, hiking trips, full-day tours and so on… We strongly advise you to take a small, light backpack to use on these trips.
+- Light day pack – Israel is made for day trips, hiking trips, full-day tours, and so on… We strongly advise taking a small, light backpack on these trips.

 Do you need a visa to enter Israel?

 Security checks in Israel are serious business, both when you enter the country and when you leave.
-They will ask you several questions, about you (and compare to your documents), about your stay, and even about other trips you made.
+They will ask you several questions about yourself (and compare to your documents), about your stay, and even about other trips you made.
 When leaving, they will also ask similar questions, but also where have you been in Israel, if someone gave things, that kind of stuff.

 We advise you to go to the airport about 3 hours before the flight.
-This may seem a lot of time, but all these security measures take time and create huge lines.
+This may seem time-consuming, but all these security measures take time and create huge lines.

 You should be aware that many Muslim countries don’t allow you to enter their country if you have an Israeli stamp/visa on your passport.
-Due to this, Israel doesn’t stamp your passport anymore, when you enter the country through Ben Gurion Airport.
-Instead, you receive a blue permit that you have to keep with you until you leave the country.
+Due to this, Israel doesn’t stamp your passport anymore when you enter the country through Ben Gurion Airport.
+Instead, you receive a blue permit you must keep with you until you leave the country.

-You may be wondering if you can enter Israel if you have been to Muslim countries, you can.
-Though, you may be asked even more questions or have your bags checked…
+You may be wondering if you can enter Israel if you have been to Muslim countries you can.
+You may be asked even more questions or have your bags checked…

 How is the Internet in Israel?

-#47 As expected in a developed country like Israel you’ll find WIFI everywhere.
+#47 As expected, in a developed country like Israel, you’ll find WIFI everywhere.
 Every hostel, hotel, and guest house will offer free WIFI.
 Most restaurants and bars will also have WIFI for the clients.
 Furthermore, some cities offer free wifi in several locations.
-Tel Aviv is a great example offering it in more than 80 public locations spread through the city.
+Tel Aviv is a great example offering it in more than 80 public locations spread throughout the city.

 Is Israel a clean country?

-#48 In general Israel isn’t very dirty, but this is a complicated issue.
-People don’t seem to be wary of the trash they make and throw to the floor.
-Also, the beaches have so many cigarette buts… The positive side is that during the night, the streets are washed and cleaned, making the cities look a little better in this regard.
+#48 In general, Israel isn’t very dirty, but this is a complicated issue.
+People don’t seem to be wary of the trash they make and throw it on the floor.
+Also, the beaches have so many cigarette buts… The positive side is that the streets are washed and cleaned during the night, making the cities look a little better in this regard.

 It’s a little disappointing that a developed country like Israel still has so much to improve on this issue.
 Particularly in the cities.

 One other thing that was really disappointing is the absence of recycling and the overuse of plastics.
-There was barely and trash separation in Israel.
+There was barely any trash separation in Israel.